erinkelsey/profiles-rest-api/README.md

 - You are calling other (external) APIs/service
 - Accessing local files or data

-NOTE: there is a test implementation on ... branch
+NOTE: there is a test implementation on apiview-test branch